 Each member of our university community and every unit has a contribution to make on the journey toward realizing our vision for an even brighter future for UNC in 2030.
-I invite you to reflect upon the key actions in this plan and identify steps you can take to support the realization of our vision and the outcomes we have articulated."
+I invite you to reflect upon the outcomes and key actions we have articulated in this plan and identify what steps you can take to support the realization of our vision and the outcomes we have articulated."